khaledhawil/PathToDevOps/k8s/Taints-Tolerations/Notes.md

-# Taints and toleration work together  in k8s

-## Taints
-Definition: Taints are applied to nodes and allow a node to repel a set of pods.
-- Taints are key-value pairs that are applied to a node.
-- Taints are used to mark a node as not suitable for a particular type of workload.
-- Taints are used to prevent pods from being scheduled on a node.
-Purpose: They prevent pods from being scheduled on nodes unless the pod explicitly tolerates the taint.
-Usage: Taints are used to dedicate nodes to specific workloads, prevent certain workloads from being scheduled on specific nodes, or manage resources more effectively.

-**Effect: Specifies what happens to a pod that does not tolerate the taint.
-The effects can be:**
-- NoSchedule: Pods that do not tolerate the taint are not scheduled on the node.
-- PreferNoSchedule: Kubernetes Will try to avoid scheduling pods that do not tolerate the taint on the node, but it is not guaranteed.
-- NoExecute: Pods that do not tolerate the taint are evicted from the node if they are already running.

 # What are Taints and Tolerations?
 - **Taints:** These are like "badges" you put on a node (a server) to say, "Only certain pods (applications) can run here."